thr3a/docs-generator-for-chatgpt/mise/index.md

 | terraform | `.terraform-version`, `.packer-version`, `main.tf` |
 | yarn      | `.yarnrc`                                          |

-In mise these are enabled by default.
-You can disable them with `mise settings idiomatic_version_file=false`.
+In mise, these are enabled by default.
+However, in 2025.10.0 they will default to disabled (see https://github.com/jdx/mise/discussions/4345).

+* `mise settings add idiomatic_version_file_enable_tools python` for a specific tool such as Python (docs)

 There is a performance cost to having these when they're parsed as it's performed by the plugin in `bin/parse-version-file`.
 However, these are cached so it's not a huge deal.
 You may not even notice.